Cod with Lemon, Capers & Butter Beans

 - Lift the cod off the heat and drizzle with the final tablespoon of olive oil and the rest of the lemon juice so it stays moist and bright.

 - Spoon the butter beans generously into shallow bowls and set a piece of cod on top.
-Scatter over the remaining parsley and a good crack of black pepper, and serve straight away with crusty bread for mopping.

 Per serving